duarteocarmo/duarteocarmo.com/content/posts/108-pretraining-llms-european-portuguese.md

 </details>

-Some interesting notes:
+Two interesting findings:

-1. Filtering the pretraining data on documents with higher educational scores improved the performance of the base model, but only up to a certain threshold.(Filtering by ≥2 performed better than filtering by ≥3)
+1. Filtering the pretraining data for documents with higher educational scores improved the base model's performance, but only up to a certain threshold.
+Filtering by ≥2 performed better than filtering by ≥3.
-2. The base models trained without filtering (the first row) modeled language best.
-We can see this in the validation BPB (validation bits per byte—lower is better).
-This is probably because they generalize better.
+2. The base models trained without filtering (the first row) achieved the lowest validation BPB.
+This likely reflects how closely the unfiltered training data matches the validation distribution.

-Now, the fact that higher-quality pretraining data creates better language models is not breakthrough research.
-This is the idea behind a lot of research work, such as [FineWeb and FineWeb-Edu](https://arxiv.org/abs/2406.17557), and even language models such as Microsoft's [Phi](https://arxiv.org/abs/2306.11644).
+The idea that higher-quality pretraining data creates better language models is not groundbreaking.
+Its shown in research such as [FineWeb and FineWeb-Edu](https://arxiv.org/abs/2406.17557), as well as models such as Microsoft's [Phi](https://arxiv.org/abs/2306.11644).
 Still, it's very interesting to see it in practice!

-The best base model will likely have to carry a balance of PTCORE score and validation BPB.
-Caring about data quality but also about diversity of data.
+The best base model will need to balance both PTCORE score and validation BPB (quality AND diversity).

 ## Training larger and for longer

 During this work, I trained and tested a lot of small language models on the Bagaço dataset.
 More than I should have, to be very honest.

 The two best-performing models were:

-- [`ginjinha_d8_ratio80_ptcore5_education_score_gte2`](https://huggingface.co/duarteocarmo/ginjinha/tree/main/ginjinha_d8_ratio80_ptcore5_education_score_gte2) — PTCORE ≈ 0.163 (126M parameters @ 80 tokens per parameter)
+- [`ginjinha_d8_ratio80_ptcore5_education_score_gte2`](https://huggingface.co/duarteocarmo/ginjinha/tree/main/ginjinha_d8_ratio80_ptcore5_education_score_gte2) — PTCORE ≈ 0.163 (126M parameters @ 80 tokens per scaling param)
-- [`ginjinha_d11_ratio130_ptcore5_education_score_gte1`](https://huggingface.co/duarteocarmo/ginjinha/tree/main/ginjinha_d11_ratio130_ptcore5_education_score_gte1) — PTCORE ≈ 0.162 (279M parameters @ 130 tokens per parameter)
+- [`ginjinha_d11_ratio130_ptcore5_education_score_gte1`](https://huggingface.co/duarteocarmo/ginjinha/tree/main/ginjinha_d11_ratio130_ptcore5_education_score_gte1) — PTCORE ≈ 0.162 (279M parameters @ 130 tokens per scaling param)

-It's interesting to see how a model that is half the size performs as well as much bigger model, just because we filtered the pre-training data.
-[I stored all the Ginjinha runs in this repository](https://huggingface.co/duarteocarmo/ginjinha).
+It's interesting to see a model half the size perform just as well.
+Filtering the pretraining data can help smaller models close the gap.
+[For reference, I stored all the Ginjinha runs in this repository](https://huggingface.co/duarteocarmo/ginjinha).

 <center>
 <a href="{static}/images/108/wandb-ptcore-metric-evolution.webp" target="_blank">
 <img src="{static}/images/108/wandb-ptcore-metric-evolution.webp" alt="Earlier five-task PTCORE metric during pretraining for three Ginjinha runs" style="max-width:100%;border-radius: 2px">
 </a>
-<figcaption>*This is an earlier, pretty unstable five-task PTCORE metric.
+<figcaption>This is an earlier, pretty unstable PTCORE metric.
 The 126M-parameter runs have the same training budget.</figcaption>
 </center>

 Here are all 22 runs, sorted by PTCORE.
 Click an available model to open its weights and evaluation files.